 Brain zaps can occur when a person decreases or stops using certain medications, particularly antidepressants.
 They can be bothersome but do not cause damage to the brain.

 Nonetheless, antidepressant withdrawal can be challenging.
 However, the symptoms will usually go away on their own after a few weeks.

 A person should work with a doctor to find the right dosage, and they should always take their medication exactly as the doctor prescribes.
-If side effects or withdrawal symptoms are interfering with daily life, it is important to tell a doctor.
+If side effects or withdrawal symptoms interfere with daily life, it is important to tell a doctor.